Edior-DB/omakub/README.md

 # Omakub

-Turn a fresh Ubuntu installation into a fully-configured, beautiful, and modern web development system by running a single command.
-That's the one-line pitch for Omakub.
-No need to write bespoke configs for every essential tool just to get started or to be up on all the latest command-line tools.
+Turn a fresh Ubuntu or Debian installation into a fully-configured, beautiful, and modern web development system by running a single command.
 Omakub is an opinionated take on what Linux can be at its best.

 Watch the introduction video and read more at [omakub.org](https://omakub.org).